doridori/doridori.github.io/_posts/2014-10-01-ROBOSPICE & OKHTTP setup.md

 ---
 layout: post
-title: Android: Robospice with OkHttp
+title: "Android: Robospice with OkHttp"
 ---

 What is Robospice?